Today, we will find out more about online proofreading jobs.

 If your answer is yes, then you have one type of job that you can do right away.
 Proofreading.

-Proofreading is reviewing or checking a document thoroughly for errors, grammar, punctuation.
+Proofreading is reviewing or checking a document thoroughly for errors in spelling, grammar, and punctuation.
 Proofreaders sift through the documents or articles for any mistakes.

-The primary intent of proofreading is to make the documents totally error free, whether it is typo, grammar, spelling or punctuation.
+The primary intent of proofreading is to make the documents as error-free as humanly possible, whether it is a typo, grammar, spelling, or punctuation.

-Most proofreaders have either experience or required qualification for this role.
-One thing that is a must for any proofreader is strong grammar and a strong skill of recognizing errors.
-There are some companies that hire proofreaders without experience but most of them would require some experience.
+Most proofreaders have either the experience or required qualification for this role.
+One thing that is a must for any proofreader is strong grammar skills and the skill of recognizing errors.
+There are some companies that hire proofreaders without experience, but most of them would require some experience.